-Not all kitchen utensils are ideal for an induction cooker - and we hate to have you learn this the hard way.
-Let's talk about why this is: Basically, ordinary cookers heat pots and pans through contact with a flame or an electrically heated surface - induction hobs do not.
+Not all cookware is ideal for an induction cooker - and we hate to have you learn this the hard way.
+Let's talk about why this is: Basically, regular stoves heat pots and pans through contact with a flame or an electrically heated surface - induction cooktops don't.
 Instead, induction hobs produce an oscillating magnetic field.
-This is a fancy way of saying that the coiled magnetic wire beneath the surface of your stove moves around the electrons in your magnetic, induction-friendly cookware.j.
-If you skipped that day in chemistry class, this creates an electric current that heats up your forehead - hooray!
+This is a fancy way of saying that the coiled magnetic wire under the surface of your stove moves around the electrons in your magnetic, induction-friendly cookware.
+If you skipped that day of chemistry class, this creates an electrical current that heats up your forehead - hooray!